Better Email Marketing Software for Municipalities

 Managing multiple departments and users with different roles

-You have a police department, a library, parks and recreation, arts, etc. and many people involved with each department to plan and create content.
+Municipalities are challenging for communications teams, because they have a police department, a library, parks and recreation, and more.
+Many people in each department will be involved in planning and creating content.

-Users from the police department shouldn’t be able to see contacts from the museum’s list and vice versa.
-Some users shouldn’t be able to see contacts at all as they are designers or copywriters.
-Admins must have an easy way to manage access and lists.
+• Users from the police department shouldn’t be able to see contacts from the museum’s list and vice versa.

 Envoke’s tiered account structure means you can use a single account with multiple departments that operate independently with admin oversight.
-Each department can have their own subscription lists and own users.
+Each department can have its own subscription lists and users.
 If someone unsubscribes from emails from the museum, they will remain subscribed to emails from the golf course.

 Single corporate brand with customizable branding for departments